 Ransacked is a 3D third-person thieving game where the player controls a thief who can steal just about everything.
 The thief has no limit to how much they can put in their bag, except how much they can carry.
 Players must balance risk and reward in the loot they steal while avoiding detection by the roving guards.

 Ransacked is a PC game developed by a team of 12 over a 16 week period in Unreal Engine 4.
 It can be downloaded here for free on Itch.io.
-A controller is recommended for play.
+An Xbox controller is recommended for play.

 What I Did:

-- Developed and maintained live documentation artists and designers used to create loot, UI, and level design assets
+- Wrote and maintained live documentation artists and designers used to create loot, UI, SFX, and level design assets

 – Featured on PC Gamer’s Free Games of the week